 for a 100 year old brand

-Over the next few years, Harley relied on Cult to help them launch new motorcycles, and exploit digital media to further amplify the true meaning of Harley-Davidson.
+For a number of years, Harley relied on Cult to help them launch new motorcycles, and exploit digital media to further amplify the true meaning of Harley-Davidson.
 Freedom, independence and excitement.

 Using a comprehensive database of proprietary client research, Cult launched multiple non-traditional campaigns designed to target and resonate with very specific new audiences, in underperforming geographic regions known to house desirable customer segments.
 For example, we designed and implemented a country-wide customization competition aimed to attract a much younger audience than they had traditionally targeted.
 “Street Battle’ was a customization event for their new, smaller, less powerful Street motorcycle.
 It lived entirely in the Digital space, and included a new microsite which showed off the new bike, along with aggregated social media feeds—all showcasing and documenting every single participating dealer’s efforts at customization, from start to finish.
 The winner was crowd sourced by people voting online, and on the streets themselves.

 We also create a “First Time Harley” campaign, sending a team of first-time riders on a 10-day excursion, to dispel the myth that Harleys were only bikes for already seasoned riders.
 They were dispatched along with a film crew, who documented the entire experience.
 Viewers could submit fun challenges for the riders to complete each day, and the resulting stunts were recorded and posted live to the website within 24 hours.
 Other elements included cinema, print, out of home and online advertising.
 This activation grew into Cult managing Harley’s ongoing social media community management, helping them engage with followers on Facebook, Instagram and Twitter.

 We also helped facilitate the launch of the LiveWire, Harley’s new electric bike, with roadshow events, PR, customer appreciation, and test-drive experiences.